darlanmendonca/chai-style/README.md

 ### Values

 Some browsers can generate a CSSStyleDeclaration with different values.
-I.e, the following css `color: red` can return `color: red` or `color: rgb(255, 0, 0)`, what will broke your test if you use
+I.e, the following css `color: red` can return `color: red` or `color: rgb(255, 0, 0)`, epending on the browser, what will broke your test.
+The same can occur with unit `0`, some browsers can convert to `0px`.
+And relative units like `1em` can be converted to `16px` (the value of body font size).

 ```js
 // bad assertion, can be broke in some browsers